canzalon/.NET-asp.net-web-applications/README.md

 .NET-asp.net-web-applications
 =============================
 This assignment from my .NET course has me utilizing the ASP.NET web application framework in order to create three dynamic web application projects and one web service.
+The web apps are comprised of aspx files for the front-end events and controls with code-behind files of C# code that carries out the server-side computing.
+This is similar to the web service, with an asmx file and code-behind file, though differs in that it is less concerned with the GUI than its web app counterpart.

 The first web application project consists of the previous J Table Functions from the .NET-transact-sql-database and .NET-ado.net-linq-database solutions, re-interpreted using the ASP.NET framework.
 Specifically, the routines/procedures insertj, printj, and jsp are reconstructed as an ASP.NET web application with an html interface.
 Each of these functions is comprised of a markup file (.aspx) and a code-behind file (aspx.cs); thus, this problem uses the code-behind page model.
 The code-behind file contains programming code that compliments the functionality in the aspx files.